barais/SEISummerSchool/3.ThingML_Basics/README.md

 #### Compiling to C/C++, Building and running with GCC and Make

+Select the target "C++ for linux / Posix" platform in the "HEADS / ThingML" context menu

 The Posix C/C++ code generator produces a standard Linux project which includes a Makefile.
-You need to have GCC and Make installed in order to build the generated code.
+You need to have GCC and Make installed in order to build the generated code (It is the case within the virtual machine).
 If you are running linux you probably already have these installed or can install them very easily.
 If you are running windows you can follow [these instructions](http://cs.calvin.edu/curriculum/cs/112/resources/installingEclipse/cygwin/) in order to get up and running.

-To compile and execute, go to the generated directory and run:
+To compile and execute, go to the generated directory

+	cd /opt/headside/workspace/NAMEOFPROJECT/thingml-gen/posix/HelloCfg

+and run:

 	make
 	./HelloCfg